-- Do not write your room number on your temporary card/UWA campus card. - NEVER allow someone you don't recognise into any UniHall building. - If you are in doubt about someone's identity or right to be on UniHall grounds, notify the UniHall Office (during business hours) or the Duty RA and UWA Security (after hours). - Guests must not be given access to UniHall buildings without the hosting resident being present. - Do not pass your temporary card/ campus card to another resident or a guest to provide access to your room, Dining Hall meals and any UniHall buildings. - If you are concerned by antisocial behaviour within UniHall, notify the UniHall Office (during business hours) or the Duty RA and UWA Security (after hours). - Do not tamper with any locks at UniHall. - All visitors must leave the UniHall grounds by 11.00pm.
+- Do not write your room number on your temporary card/UWA campus card. - NEVER allow someone you don't recognise into any UniHall building. - If you are in doubt about someone's identity or right to be on UniHall grounds, notify the UniHall Office (during business hours) or the Duty RA and UWA Security (after hours). - Guests must not be given access to UniHall buildings without the hosting resident being present. - Do not pass your temporary card/ campus card to another resident or a guest to provide access to your room, Dining Hall meals and any UniHall buildings.
+Nor are you to use or receive another residents' student card with or without their permission. - If you are concerned by antisocial behaviour within UniHall, notify the UniHall Office (during business hours) or the Duty RA and UWA Security (after hours). - Do not tamper with any locks at UniHall. - All visitors must leave the UniHall grounds by 11.00pm.